-Welcome to Hardy Hall (formerly known as Jamestown North).
-This building was renamed in the spring of 2016 in memory of African Americans important to W&Ms past.
+Welcome to Hardy Hall!
 Hardy Hall was named after the late Carroll Hardy, the longtime Student Affairs administrator who was affectionately known on campus as “Dean Hardy.”
 For over 15 years Dean Hardy worked tirelessly to increase the diversity of our student body through six summer enrichment programs for students in grades 8 to 12, by establishing the National Black Student Leadership Development Conference for college students, through the creation and nurture of 15 multicultural student organizations, and by founding the Hulon Willis Association, a W&M organization devoted to African-American alumni.
 By any measure, Carroll Hardy was a trailblazer at William & Mary.
-In 2012 she was elected an honorary alumna of the College.
+In 2012 she was elected an honorary alumna of the university.

 - Co-ed housing

 - Communal kitchens and lounges on every floor

 - Bathroom: single use hall/suite

 - Wireless Internet access